 He recounts a separate example of a woman who saw several therapists because her daughter had passed away at a young age and she was obsessed with knowing that her daughter was “safe and okay.”
 The therapists all came at the problem as a need for the woman to process her grief.
 But not getting satisfaction from the therapists, the woman then went to a medium who not only told her that her daughter was safe and okay, but revealed that there were some older relatives present with the girl (her grandparents) and that they were taking care of her on the other side.

 Whether or not a person believes in mediums who speak to dead people, the result was that the woman finally got the definitive answer to her concern.
-Knowing that her daughter was “okay” in the realm of the dead was the salve that allowed the woman to reach or broach her mental distress (concern for her child) and subsequently approach dealing with her own grieving…which had been the whole point of the clinical therapeutic approach.
+Knowing that her daughter was “okay” in the realm of the dead was the salve that allowed the woman to reach past or broach her mental distress (concern for her child) and subsequently approach dealing with her own grieving…which had been the whole point of the clinical therapeutic approach.

 This gets to the point of another statement that Miller interjects towards the end of the interview…that he is less interested in the “therapy” (as in therapeutic approach) than he is interested in the healing of clients.
 Um…wow.
-Imagine if all doctors and therapists could focus on that, instead of spending so much time on the clinical method they ought to employ.
+Imagine if all doctors and therapists could focus on that, instead of spending so much time on which clinical method they ought to employ.
 Currently, there is a secular application process when treating patients—by this I mean methods that are more politically correct within the scientific community—where therapists hear a patient’s issue and decide to apply a clinically-sanctioned methodology to it in order to solve it.

 But this system often takes too narrow of a view of the scope of the healing process, and certainly doesn’t take into account the cultural diversity of a client’s background or experience.
 (Perhaps magickal readers and mediums are better at embracing a more holistic approach.
 Also, clients of readers and mediums tend primarily to search for culturally-relate-able readers with whom they believe they will be comfortable.)
 Further, Miller relates that clinical psychology tends to perpetuate the atomization of society, by separating people and essentially putting them in secluded rooms to contemplate things…when really socialization and interaction are much more healing modalities.
 (There really is something to the ‘third place” philosophy.)